Nature: Oceans

 An ocean is a major body of saline water, and a principal component of the hydrosphere.
 Approximately 71% of the Earth's surface (an area of some 361 million square kilometers) is covered by ocean, a continuous body of water that is customarily divided into several principal oceans and smaller seas.
 More than half of this area is over 3000 m deep.
 Average oceanic salinity is around 35 parts per thousand (ppt) (3.5%), and nearly all seawater has a salinity in the range of 30 to 38 ppt.
 Though generally recognized as several 'separate' oceans, these waters comprise one global, interconnected body of salt water often referred to as the World Ocean or global ocean.
-This concept of a global ocean as a continuous body of water with relatively free interchange among its parts is of fundamental importance to oceanography.
+This is a fundamental concept in oceanography: a global-spanning ocean that functions as a continuous body of water with relatively free interchange among its bodies.

-The major oceanic divisions are defined in part by the continents, various archipelagos, and other criteria: these divisions are (in descending order of size) the Pacific Ocean, the Atlantic Ocean, the Indian Ocean, the Southern Ocean, and the Arctic Ocean.
+The major oceanic divisions are determined by the various continents, archipelagos, and other criteria.
+In descending order of size, they are the Pacific Ocean, the Atlantic Ocean, the Indian Ocean, the Southern Ocean, and the Arctic Ocean.
 Smaller regions of the oceans are called seas, gulfs, bays and other names.
 There are also salt lakes, which are smaller bodies of landlocked saltwater that are not interconnected with the World Ocean.
-Two notable examples of salt lakes are the Aral Sea and the Great Salt Lake.
+Two notable examples of salt lakes are the Great Salt Lake and the Caspian Sea.
+No other planet in the Solar System has surface oceans, although there are 15 moons that are suspected of having ice-covered oceans.

-Lakes
+Lakes and ponds

 A lake (from Latin word lacus) is a terrain feature (or physical feature), a body of liquid on the surface of a world that is localized to the bottom of basin (another type of landform or terrain feature; that is, it is not global) and moves slowly if it moves at all.
 On Earth, a body of water is considered a lake when it is inland, not part of the ocean, is larger and deeper than a pond, and is fed by a river.

 The only world other than Earth known to harbor lakes is Titan, Saturn's largest moon, which has lakes of ethane, most likely mixed with methane.
 It is not known if Titan's lakes are fed by rivers, though Titan's surface is carved by numerous river beds.
 Natural lakes on Earth are generally found in mountainous areas, rift zones, and areas with ongoing or recent glaciation.
-Other lakes are found in endorheic basins or along the courses of mature rivers.
+Other lakes are found in endorheic basins, along the courses of mature rivers, or human-made reservoirs behind dams.
 In some parts of the world, there are many lakes because of chaotic drainage patterns left over from the last ice age.
 All lakes are temporary over geologic time scales, as they will slowly fill in with sediments or spill out of the basin containing them.